puppetlabs/puppet-docs/source/puppet/5.5/lang_reserved.markdown

 * Periods
 * Hyphens

-Tag names should match the following regular expression:
+Tag names should match the following Ruby regular expression:

     \A[[:alnum:]_][[:alnum:]_:.-]*\Z